jd-fj/Pierre.Solution/README.md

 ### Support and contact
-Please feel free to reach out if you encounter errors, bugs, or problems <taylulzcode@gmail.com>.
+If you haven't received your bread or pastries, or if you've encountered an error, please reach out to <taylulzcode@gmail.com>.

 ## License